New Leaders Training Applications for 2023

-The costs for SEED participation are:
+The fees for SEED participation in 2023 are:

-- A year-long professional development opportunity for 15-25 colleagues in your institution,organization, or community, led by your newly trained SEED leader
+- A year-long professional development opportunity for approximately 15-25 local colleagues, led by the organization’s newly trained SEED leader(s)

-- Ongoing assistance from SEED co-directors, SEED staff, and other experienced SEED leaders for leading SEED seminars
+- Ongoing assistance from SEED co-directors, SEED staff, and other experienced SEED leaders

 - Access to SEED leaders-only resources and online community